Dayton police stopped Oregon District shooting in 32 seconds

 “I thought about my kids, like what if something were to happen to me,” said Officer Campbell.
 “I saw a guy wearing khaki shorts, a black hoodie, black mask, and he had a rifle with a drum bag, which I’d never seen before.
 It was a chaotic situation but I just focused on him and that’s when I decided to shoot, it was all very quick.”

 Hours before the shooting, Sgt.
-Night told Officer Campbell to keep an eye out for suspicious behaviors.
-Night called the Oregon District a soft target because it draws in large crowds for several hours in one area.
+Knight told Officer Campbell to keep an eye out for suspicious behaviors.
+Knight called the Oregon District a soft target because it draws in large crowds for several hours in one area.
 From the time the suspect fired his first shot to being neutralized by police was 32 seconds, something retired Sgt.
 Night still wonders what could’ve been done differently.

 All six officers said the Oregon District Mass Shooting didn’t deter them from continuing their careers in law enforcement for one moment.
 They all believe they were the right people in a horrible situation.